antonyvam/nDTomo/README.md

 ## Installation Instructions

-The `nDTomo` library and all associated can be installed by following the next three steps:
+To make your life easier, please install [Anaconda](https://www.anaconda.com/products/distribution).
+The `nDTomo` library and all associated ode can be installed by following the next three steps:

 ### 1. Install nDTomo from GitHub